$C_5$ is almost a fractalizer: Proof of Lemma

 Notice that the expression depends on positive semidefinite matrices $M_\sigma$ and the value of $s$.
 We may optimize this lower bound using semidefinite programming software.

 We use CSDP~\cite{csdp} and $\ell=8$, and obtain a numerical solution.
 We round the numerical solution to an exact rational solution using SageMath~\cite{sagemath} and obtain the following:

 Notice that the lower bound does not depend on $\varphi$.
-The only requirement was that $\varphi(C_5) \geq 0.03$ and 0.03 appears separately in the solution.
-Hence, replacing $0.03$ by the density of $C_5$ gives a valid bound for all $\varphi(C_5) \geq 0.03$.
+Therefore, assuming $\varphi(C_5) \geq 0.03$, we get a valid bound by replacing $0.03$ in this equation with the the density of $C_5$.
 Note further that the numerical approximation is strictly smaller than the rational solution.
 This makes the result valid for every sufficiently large graph $G$, since flag algebra calculations on graphs instead of graph limits have error $o(1) = O(\frac{1}{n})$, where $n$ is the number of vertices of $G$.